Kylie Jenner Posts Photos Of Her, Travis Scott & Baby Stormi In Italy On Instagram

 “Living lavish as you should,” another follower chimed in.

-The Keeping Up with the Kardashians star also shared photos on Instagram from her birthday.
-On Saturday, Jenner shared a photo of herself wearing a hot pink feathered mini dress from The Attico, which is priced at $4,569, per HollywoodLife.
+The Keeping Up with the Kardashians star also posted photos on Instagram from her birthday.
+On Saturday, Jenner shared a photo of herself wearing a hot pink feathered mini-dress from The Attico, which is priced at $4,569, per HollywoodLife.
 She also wore a two-tier diamond necklace and paired the look with neon green shades.
-In the photo slideshow, Jenner showed the highlights of her birthday, which included a breakfast spread, pineapple cocktails and a plethora of yellow and white balloons in her hotel room.
+In the photo slideshow, Jenner showed the highlights from her birthday, which included a breakfast spread, pineapple cocktails, and a plethora of yellow and white balloons in her hotel room.

 While the family vacation is seemingly all about Jenner’s special day, many of her fans speculated that she and Scott were actually planning to get married in Italy.
 HL reports that an airport employee was seen loading a white feathered dress on Jenner’s flight from Van Nuys to Italy.
-The dress is from Oscar De La Renta’s Spring 2020 Bridal Collection and was reportedly bought for a “special occasion.”
+The dress is from Oscar de la Renta’s Spring 2020 Bridal Collection and was reportedly bought for a “special occasion.”

 “If he proposes there imma flip,” one follower commented under the photo slideshow of the family together.